herotechcourse/kotlin-lotto-precourse/README.md

 - The IntelliJ IDEA debugger provides an intuitive display of current values in the editor, which helps to understand program flow.
 - We should declare methods as `internal` instead of `private` when we need to test them.
 - `map` takes each item in a collection, applies a function to it, and returns a new collection with the transformed items.
+- `toSet` converts a collection into a `Set`, which removes duplicate elements and keeps only unique values.
+- `all` checks if all elements in a collection satisfy a given condition.
+It returns `true` if every element meets the condition, and `false` otherwise.

 ## Considerations